Snow Emergency Information

 Chapter 62, Article I, Sec.
 62-10, of the Center Line Code of Ordinances states, in summary that no vehicles are to be parked on the city streets during a snow emergency.

-During Winter Advisories and Storm Warnings, the City of Center Line DPW and Public Safety Departments have already begun preparing its response to ensure that all roads in the community are safe and clear of snow and ice.
+During Winter Advisories and Storm Warnings, the City of Center Line Department of Public Works (DPW) and Public Safety Department have already begun preparing its response to ensure that all roads in the community are safe and clear of snow and ice.

 The following information is provided to the public, for the effective and efficient response by the City during and after a winter snow/ice event.

-Should the snow event be less than 1.5”, the City will apply salt when conditions allow.
+Should the snow event be less than 15 inches, the City will apply salt when conditions allow.

-Should the temperatures drop below 17 degrees, road salt is not effective, therefore the City will only remove snow once accumulation hits 1.5”, and apply road salt once temperatures rise above 17 degrees.
+Should the temperatures drop below 17 degrees, road salt is not effective, therefore the City will only remove snow once accumulation hits 15 inches, and apply road salt once temperatures rise above 17 degrees.